 Your SAIT experience amounts to more than the grade point average (GPA) that appears on your transcript.
 Your education is built on everything you do while you're a student — inside and outside of the classroom.
 A Co-Curricular Record (CCR) provides you with an official document that complements your transcript and shows employers the transferable skills and competencies you've achieved through co-curricular experiences.

 A CCR helps you track, reflect on and showcase the skills you gain through volunteering, club membership, mentoring, tutoring and more.
 A strong CCR will provide potential employers with a more comprehensive view of what you can offer to their organizations.

 The benefits of participating

 How to participate

 Many SAIT-based activities are eligible for CCR credit and more are being added every day.
 Talk to your activity leaders to find out more about the credit you're earning already.
-Soon you'll even be able to track CCR activities through My Career Hub.
+Track your CCR activities and find available opportunities through My Career Hub.

 Approved CCR activities include: